Reuters

 April 8, 2016 - The deal was signed in a ceremony at the port attended by Greek prime minister Alexis Tsipras and Cosco's chairman Xu Lirong on Friday afternoon.
 In a statement, law firm Paul Hastings, one of the advisors on the deal said: "This marks one of the most high profile Greek privatizations of recent years and successful execution of the deal is a key part of the plan to turn Piraeus into a logistics hub for Chinese exports to Europe."

-“I believe there are ways to address this, whether by pursuing a strategy of increasing production in other areas or perhaps Piraeus being for sale,” she added.
-In a rare statement, the Chinese embassy rejected any possibility of a sale in a post on X on Wednesday, November 19, describing Guilfoyle’s comments as “unfounded attacks” and stating that Greco-Chinese ties cannot be influenced by third parties.
-“The United States, with selfish intentions, is inciting Greece to break its contractual obligations and sell the port,” declared a spokesperson for the Chinese embassy in the post, adding that the North American country displays a “Cold War mentality.”
+November 20, 2025 - “I think there are ways around it… whether you pursue a path of enhancing output in other areas or perhaps that Piraeus could be for sale.” · In a rare statement, the Chinese embassy denounced any question of a sale in a post on X late on Wednesday saying Guilfoyle’s remarks were “groundless attacks” and the Greek-Chinese ties cannot be influenced by third parties.
+“The United States, with selfish intentions, is inciting Greece to terminate its contractual obligations and sell the port,” an embassy spokesperson said in the post, adding that the US displayed a “Cold War mentality”.